Network

 - Handshake - for connection and version negotiation

-- Chain Synchronization - for synchronization of changes to the Cardano chain1
+- Chain Sync - for synchronization of changes to the Cardano chain

-- Block Fetch - for transferring chain blocks between nodes
+- Block Fetch - for transferring blocks between nodes

-- Transaction Submission - for propagating transactions between nodes
+- TxSubmission2 - for propagating transactions between nodes

 - Keep Alive - for maintaining and measuring timing of the connection